 backpacker gili trawangan

-For after dinner entertainment, we enjoyed the reggae bar Sama Sama, which has a live band performing every evening and a friendly atmosphere, as well as beach bars such as Surf Bar.
+For after dinner entertainment, we loved the Sama-Sama Reggae Bar, which has a live band performing every evening and a friendly atmosphere.

 Every other night, one of the island’s bars hosts a late night party.
 For our last evening on Gili T, we thought it would be an excellent idea to go to the Full Moon party and dance until the early hours of the morning.
 Of course, it was brilliant fun.